Terry Pheto is a South African actress and producer best known for her leading role as Miriam in the 2005 Oscar-winning feature film Tsotsi.

 It has received 6 SAFTA (South African Film and Television Awards) nominations in 2016, and 1 award for ‘Best Achievement’ by a Lead Actress in a Feature Film (Fulu Mughovani).
 In 2015 Terry was selected as a Jury Member for the 43rd International Emmy Awards, held in New York in November 2015.

-Terry is currently starring in BET’s Madiba, Terry also won Best Actress - TV or Drama 2017 for her role as Winnie Mandela in the BET series Madiba.
+Terry also starred in BET’s Madiba, for which she won Best Actress - TV or Drama 2017 as Winnie Mandela.